saanderson1987/quarry/docs/progress.md

     **Objective:** Functioning rails project with front-end authentication

     --Need to change username to e-mail
     --Need to update errors font
+    --Need to use PLACEHOLDER in input fields instead of labels

     ### Phase 2: Questions (2 days)